• Ingredient Transparency

 ExcipientThickenerPowdersLiquids

 Sugar alcohol sweetener with similar sweetness to sugar.
-Excess may cause GI upset in some individuals.
+Excess may cause gastrointestinal upset in some individuals.

 ExcipientSweetenerLozengesGummiesTablets